oa-333/elog/README.md

 ELog supports remotely querying and updating log levels of log sources when built with ELOG_ENABLE_CONFIG_SERVICE.
 The support also includes registration of a listener for publishing the service details in a global service registry.

+The remote configuration service exposes an API for configuring and controlling it (see elog_api.h):

+- enable/disableConfigService/
+- start/stop/restartConfigService
+- setConfigServiceDetails
+- setConfigServicePublisher

 The remote configuration service can be configured via ELogParams during ELog's initialization, with the following parameters:

 - m_enableConfigService